-The fellow will become familiar with diagnosis, management and treatment of the obesity subtypes and its endocrinological complications, as well as the obesity-centric approach for the treatment of diabetes mellitus.
-The interdisciplinary endocrine subspecialty outpatient clinics at the main campus, Lyndhurst Campus and the Diabetes Center focus on the management and treatment of obesity and diabetes using lifestyle and pharmacological interventions.
-The trainee will rotate in subspecialty endocrine clinics and will become familiar with multiple endocrine diseases associated with weight gain and obesity that include, but are not limited to, thyroid disease, PCOS, lipodystrophies, and pituitary and hypothalamic pathology.
+The fellow will become familiar with diagnosis, management and treatment of the obesity subtypes and its endocrinological complications as well as the obesity-centric approach for the treatment of diabetes mellitus.
+The interdisciplinary endocrine subspecialty outpatient clinics at the Main Campus and the Diabetes Center focus on the management and treatment of obesity and diabetes using lifestyle, pharmacological interventions and a multidisciplinary team.
+The trainee will rotate in subspecialty endocrine clinics and will become familiar with multiple endocrine diseases associated with weight gain and obesity that included but not limited to thyroid disease, PCOS, lipodystrophies, and pituitary and hypothalamic pathology.
 The fellow will become familiar with virtual and face-to-face shared medical appointments and individual appointments.
-The shared medical appointments are a longitudinal interdisciplinary weight management program addressing the core principles of weight management: nutrition, exercise, appetite control, sleep, stress, and the use of anti-obesity medications.

 Primary faculty at this site are listed below.

 - Marcio Griebeler, MD, ABOM diplomate – Associate Program Director, Obesity Medicine, Endocrinology, Director of the Diabesity Center and Obesity Initiatives

 - Bartolome Burguera MD, PhD – Institute Chair, Endocrinology and Metabolism Institute (EMI), Obesity Medicine, Endocrinology